 The setup wizard displays the Identify Console dialog during the post-installation configuration steps.
-The Safeguard Authentication Services Control Center uses this information to identify this mangement console.
-Hosts configured for automatic profiling pr automatic SAS agent status also use this information to contact the mangement console server.
+The Safeguard Authentication Services Control Center uses this information to identify this management console.
+Hosts configured for automatic profiling pr automatic SAS agent status also use this information to contact the management console server.

-To identify the mangement console
+To identify the management console

-1. In the Identify Console dialog, modify the information about this mangement console, if necessary, and click Next to open the Set supervisor password dialog.
+1. In the Identify Console dialog, modify the information about this management console, if necessary, and click Next to open the Set supervisor password dialog.